mistofeden/mistofeden.github.io/posts/eic/_posts/2015-09-04-welcome-to-mist-of-eden.markdown

 providing the vaping community with original and curated content covering the many different and diverse aspects of vaping.

-Ever since I started vaping, which was about a year and a half ago, I dreamed of creating a publication just like this one, focusing on this marvelous social phenomena we call vaping.
+Ever since I started vaping about a year and a half ago, I dreamed of creating a publication just like this one, focusing on this marvelous social phenomena we call vaping.

-I also have a long background in IT and specifically in web development.
-Those skills have allowed me to develop Mist Of Eden using the best technologies that the free and open source software community has to offer.
+My profesional background is in IT, specifically web development, so I decided to build my own blogging site based on the best technologies that the free and open source software community has to offer.
+Mist Of Eden is not yet complete. it is in fact a continuous work in progress.
+So readers shouldn't be surprised to see things dramatically changing as I experiment with new and innovative concepts.

-Mist Of Eden is seeking articles from those directly involved in the vaping industry.
-If you would like to contribute an article then please contact me via email.
+Guest articles are welcome.
+If you'd like to submit a guest article to be posted here on Mist Of Eden then please email me.
+I will work with you to get your article posted here on Mist Of Eden.

+Also, if you have a device or an e-juice you'd like me to review here on Mist Of Eden then please email me.
+I would love the opportunity to do so.

-If you would like to become a sponsor of Mist Of Eden or place an ad here then please contact me via email.
-Ads can be placed above the fold as well as in the right side panel.
-Maintaing Mist Of Eden is very time consuming and every little bit will help.
+In addition, if you would like to become a sponsor of Mist Of Eden or place an ad here then please contact me via email.
+I can work with you to ensure that your ad or sponsorship is strategically placed on one or more pages.